 A key factor in Texas' lagging state tax revenue is the state's heavy reliance on the sales tax, which supplies more than half of its tax revenue.
 We tax mainly the sales of goods, but we increasingly sell services, so taxable sales fall far short of keeping up with economic growth.
 In addition, sales tax revenue can be volatile.
-State sales tax revenue fell for two years straight, from 2001 to 2003.
+State sales tax revenue was lower in 2002 and 2003 than it was in 2001.
 The sales tax rate has not changed since 1990.

 Taxable property values have grown steadily, even after an increase in the homestead exemption in 1998 flattened growth for that year.
-But neither the sales nor property tax has matched the growth in personal income in Texas.
+But neither the sales nor property tax has matched the growth in personal income in Texas over the past ten years.